 The bodhisattva Avalokiteshvara sculpture in Tibet (known as Chenrezig) would have four arms, each representing an important Buddhist virtue.
 As a result, each of his 4 arms stands for one of the four immeasurables – compassion, loving kindness, equanimity and appreciative joy.
 Indeed, Avalokiteshvara images would also receive a wrathful embodiment in Tibet with 6 arms and 3 faces known as Hayagriva or the “Horse Necked One”.
 Furthermore, Avalokiteshvara has wrathful emanation known as Black Mahakala who has one face and six arms.

 Chenrezig statues hold the 108 mala beads in the upper right hand and the symbol for enlightenment (lotus blossom) in his upper left hand.
 Furthermore, he holds the cintamani “wish fulfilling jewel” in front of his chest between his two hands.
 Additionally, the Avalokiteshvara mantra would become well established in Tibet and in other Buddhist counties.

 Four Armed Avalokiteshvara Statue

 Chenrezig is constantly chanting the Avalokiteshvara mantra to assist sentient life.
 As a result, he holds the 108 mala beads in the upper right hand.
 The Avalokiteshvara mantra reveals the secret of obtaining enlightenment.
-As a result, it is an important tool to help Avalokiteshvara fulfill his vow and relieve the suffering of all sentient beings.
+Indeed, the mantra is an important tool to help Avalokiteshvara fulfill his vow and relieve the suffering of all sentient beings.

 “Om Mani Padme Hum”

 Tibetan Buddhists believe that the 14th Dalai Lama is a living incarnation of Avalokiteshvara.
-Indeed, the Dalai Lama gives a very inspirational explanation of the mantra of Avalokiteshvara meaning in English.
-Unfortunately, his holiness currently lives in exile outside of Tibet.
-Avalokiteshvara Dalai Lama presently resides in Dharamshala, India which has become the center of Tibetan Buddhism.
+Indeed, the Dalai Lama gives a very inspirational explanation of the mantra of Avalokiteshvara in English.
+The Dalai Lama presently resides in Dharamshala, India which has become the center of Tibetan Buddhism.
 His explanation of the Avalokiteshvara Mantra is as follows: